 When I graduated from college and returned to the San Carlos Apache reservation to teach, I was full of enthusiasm, hope, and expectations.
 Like the individuals just referred to, I retained my idealism and optimism for many years, thinking that great changes could happen for my students as long as I inspired them with my great teaching and encouraged them with my genuine love for them.
-And, like these individuals, I grew exhausted and frustrated, for there seemed to be so little to show for so much work.
+And, like many other teachers, I grew exhausted and frustrated, for there seemed to be so little to show for so much work.

-A friend of mine who recently retired after a thirty-year career as a history teacher expressed to me his extreme disappointment in the public school system.
+A friend of mine who retired after a thirty-year career as a history teacher expressed to me his extreme disappointment in the school system.
 Though he enjoyed the interaction with his students and was considered one of the more outstanding teachers in the school, he chose to take early retirement because he could no longer work in a system that he believed had become compromised and almost defunct.

-Almost thirty years ago, I took a leap of faith after fifteen years of teaching in public schools and simply quit with no concrete plans of what I was going to do.
+More than thirty years ago, I took a leap of faith after fifteen years of teaching in public schools and simply quit with no concrete plans of what I was going to do.
 When I just up and resigned, most people considered my move to be impractical and downright irresponsible, for I was a single mother with three children, though their father was very active in parenting them too.